 Founder of the Institute for Transformational Thinking and life coach

 Ora Nadrich is the founder and president of the Institute for Transformational Thinking (IFTT).
-She is also a certified life coach, thought coach, and mindfulness meditation teacher, and is the author of Says Who?: How One Simple Question Can Change The Way You Think Forever.
+She is also a certified life coach, thought coach, and mindfulness meditation teacher, and is the author of Says Who?: How One Simple Question Can Change the Way You Think Forever and Live True: A Mindfulness Guide to Authenticity.
 Ora’s extensive psycho-spiritual exploration in Jungian Analysis, Buddhism, Cognitive Behavioral Therapy (CBT), technology of change, and Kabbalah has influenced her work.

 Ora is a frequent blogger for the Huffington Post and has been featured as a panelist on Huffington Post Live.
 She’s written many articles on mindfulness for Yahoo Health, Women’s Health, Success magazine, Spirituality & Health, MindBodyGreen, and many other publications.